ICS-CLASSROOM/ICS438F23_assignment_1/README.md

 1. Go to the GitHub assignment page via this URL: [GitHub Assignment Page](https://classroom.github.com/a/YNWaqK0h).

-2. Upon landing on the page, you'll be asked to authorize "GitHub Classroom" to access your GitHub account.
+2. Once on the assignment page, you'll be asked to authorize "GitHub Classroom" to access your GitHub account.
 Click on "Authorize GitHub" to proceed.

    ![Authorize GitHub](media/authorize_github.png)